diazhector98/Flix/README.md

 Describe any challenges encountered while building the app.

+There were a lot of issues with NSUserDefaults and storing arrays, dictionaries and mutable arrays.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.